HadleyTheGreat/DarkDeityCommunityPatch/.GitHub/readme.md

 Steam will analyze the files, detect that DATA.WIN has been changed, then re-download it automatically returning your DATA.WIN to its pre-patched state effectively removing the patch.

+### How Identify if the Community Patch is installed in Dark Deity

+Look in the lower-left corner of the Main Menu screen.
+You should see the words Community Patch 3.0.0 if the patch is intalled.
+In the lower right corner it should say v1.58c (c for community).

 ### NOTES

-This patch rewrites the DATA.WIN file of the game to modify the game scripts in it.
-If you attempt to manually verify the Steam installation of the game then Steam will recognize that the DATA.WIN file has changed and re-download it.
+This patch rewrites the DATA.WIN file of the game to modify the game scripts in it and replaces several other files in the Dark Deity game folder.
+If you attempt to manually verify the Steam installation of the game then Steam will recognize that the files have changed and re-download them.
 You would then need to re-apply the patch if you still want to use it.
-If a new official update is released for the game it may also re-download DATA.WIN and require re-application of the patch.

 ### LICENSES AND ATTRIBUTIONS

-This patch package incorporates pre-compiled binaries and other files from the official UndertaleModCLI release version 0.9.0.0 in its entirety and with no modifications in the UTMT\_CLI folder.
+This patch package incorporates pre-compiled binaries and other files from the official UndertaleModCLI release version 0.9.1.2 in its entirety and with no modifications in the UTMT\_CLI folder.
 JohnHadley does not lay claim to and is not affiliated with UndertaleModTool or UndertaleModCLI.

 UndertaleModTool and its command-line tool UndertaleModCLI are third-party, open source tools for modifying GameMaker data files redistributed under the GNU General Public License version 3.0, see UTMT\_CLI\\LICENSE.TXT for full details.
 The source code and binaries for UndertaleModTool and UndertaleModCLI are freely available on GitHub at https://github.com/UnderminersTeam/UndertaleModToolUndertaleModTool.